 By having a rice cooker one can obtain the nice cooked fluffy rice that you get from Indian or Chinese or Asian restaurants.
 Yes it will cook all types of rice.
 It depends how much you put it and who type of texture you want to achieve.
 Of course the end result depends on the type of rice and how much water you put in.
 I have recently made a blog post on making chicken rice.
 And that is how I got an idea for this blog post.
 Cooked rice can go with any stir fries.
 It makes a great accompaniment with them.
 Here is a link to my water bamboo stir fry recipe.

-I am using a 2 liter rice cooker which is enough to feed a family of 4-6 adults.
+I am using a 2 litres rice cooker which is enough to feed a family of 4-6 adults.
 It’s all depending on the portion size.

 The ratio to cook rice is to add water double the amount of rice.
 Yup always keep in mind the ratio and you will have fluffy rice.
-Another technique to use is the use the finger tip method.
+Another technique to use is the use of the fingertip method.
 This is where after you put the rice into the pot you put your index finger into the rice and to the bottom of the pot.
-Till you touch it then put your thunb on top of the index finger where the top of the rice is.
-That the measurement on how much water you will need to cook the rice.
-With that finger measurement add to that finger measurement.
+Till you touch it then put your thumb on top of the index finger where the top of the rice is.
+That the measurement of how much water you will need to cook the rice.
+With that finger, measurement add to that finger measurement.

 It works for more than one or more cup of rice.
 If your rice pot is huge this measurement will not work you will need more water as the surface the base wider.
-There more more heat will be disperse around the pot hence more water is needed.
+There more heat will be dispersed around the pot hence more water is needed.

 It all depends on the type of rice.
-Black rice and brown takes a bit longer to cook compare to basmati or long grain rice.
+Black rice and brown take a bit longer to cook compare to basmati or long-grain rice.
 I also add some green lentils to add more nutrient to the rice content.
 I normally buy my rice from Waitrose as they do free delivery for more than £60 spend.